 Estimates of abundance were derived through the application of distance sampling analysis (Buckland et al. 2001) and the computer program DISTANCE (Thomas et al. 1998) to sighting data.
-From 1991 through 1994, line-transect vessel surveys were conducted in conjunction with tuna ichthyoplankton bluefin surveys during spring in the northern Gulf of Mexico from the 200-m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ) (Hansen et 1995).
+From 1991 through 1994, linetransect vessel surveys were conducted in conjunction with bluefin tuna ichthyoplankton surveys during spring in the northern Gulf of Mexico from the 200-m isobath to the seaward extent of the U.S. EEZ (Hansen et al. 1995).
 Annual cetacean surveys were conducted along a fixed plankton sampling trackline.
-Survey effort-weighted estimated average abundance of spinner dolphins for all surveys combined was 6,316 (CV=0.43) (Hansen et al. 1995).
+Survey effort-weighted estimated average abundance of spinner dolphins for all surveys combined was 6,316 (CV=0.43) (Hansen et al. 1995; Table 1).
 Similar surveys were conducted during spring from 1996 to 2001 (excluding 1998) in oceanic waters of the northern Gulf of Mexico.
 Due to limited survey effort in any given year, survey effort was pooled across all years to develop an average abundance estimate.
-The estimate of abundance for spinner dolphins in oceanic waters, pooled from 1996 to 2001, was 11,971 (CV=0.71) (Mullin and Fulling 2004).
+The estimate of abundance for spinner dolphins in oceanic waters, pooled from 1996 to 2001, was 11,971 (CV=0.71) (Mullin and Fulling 2004; Table 1).